Strategies and People Need Meaning

 The Growth of Corporate Purpose

 More investors, CEOs, customers, partners, and employees are expecting to see how a company’s social purpose is aligned with their ability to maintain its profits.
 In 2018, the $6 trillion investment firm BlackRock informed business leaders that their companies need to do more than make profits — they need to contribute to society if they want to receive their support.
 In 2019, a group of almost 200 chief executive officers from major U.S. corporations, issued the following statements:

 The research* is clear.
 People who have a strong sense of purpose have healthier, more satisfying, and longer lives regardless of age.
 That is good news for companies looking to cultivate higher levels of purpose who want to engage and retain top talent.
 Just remember that individual purpose is often a winding journey that must be nurtured and cultivated, not a single destination.

 The Definition of Meaning

-In terms of a corporate strategy, high meaning equates to high performance.
+In terms of a corporate strategy, high meaning and high purpose equates to high performance.
 We define high meaning as the reason people stay and the motivation to perform.
 High levels of meaning are clear, authentic, emotional, and aligned.
 A meaningful purpose balances an ideal goal with a company’s realistic capabilities, a company’s dream with a company’s actual resources, and a commitment to long-term goals with the necessity to flex as situations change.